Aitesedba/Rust-Miscellaneous-Projects/README.md

 - [ ] Shifting Colored Triangle Gradient
 - [ ] Fluid Simulations
 - [ ] 3 Hexagonal Player Chess
+- [ ] I need to learn how to use compute shaders
 - [ ] Other Fractal Simulations?